microsoft/workshop-library/full/react-get-started/README.md

 - [Explore Azure Static Web Apps](https://docs.microsoft.com/learn/paths/azure-static-web-apps/?WT.mc_id=academic-56602-chrhar)
 - [Build JavaScript applications with Node.js](https://docs.microsoft.com/learn/paths/build-javascript-applications-nodejs/?WT.mc_id=academic-56602-chrhar)

+## Practice

+Now that you know how to build a web application in React, either create a new project and build a blog or todo app, or add on to your Recipe app.
+Can you build a form so that someone could add a recipe?
+Can you style your recipes into cards that flip?
+Be creative!

 ## Feedback

 Be sure to give [feedback about this workshop](https://forms.office.com/r/MdhJWMZthR)!